Kira-Legacy/Kira-Legacy/README.md

 - ✨ I am based in Addis Ababa, Ethiopia.
 - 🌱 Currently learning Mongodb.
 - 💞️ Looking to collaborate on web development.
 - 🤝🏾 I am available for collaborations.
-Check out our community:- <a href = "https://t.me/KiraFix_tech">KiraFix_tech</a>
+Check out our community 💁🏾‍♂️ <a href = "https://t.me/KiraFix_tech">KiraFix_tech</a>
 - 💻 Currently spending time on computers to improve my skills as a developer.
 - I would also love it if you invite me to typing competitions. 🤼🤼
 - ⚡️ Fun fact about me 😁: I am very much into the military world.🎖